jnikula/hawkmoth/README.rst

   git clone https://github.com/jnikula/hawkmoth.git

 Please file bugs and feature requests as GitHub issues.
-Contributions are welcome both as emailed patches to the mailing list and as pull requests.
+Contributions are welcome both as GitHub pull requests (preferred) and as emailed patches to the mailing list.

 .. _GitHub: https://github.com/jnikula/hawkmoth